 With all the strength in demand in 2017 and 2018, it followed that the Cass Freight Expenditures Index also posted strong percentage increases throughout 2017 that continued throughout 2018 and into 2019.
 As we commented on the Shipments Index, we have to go back to the easy comparisons of 2009-2010 to find such large percentage increases.
-The current comparison is anything but easy, but the July -1.4% decrease is not indicative of an economy that expanding.
+The current comparisons are anything but easy, but the July -1.4% and August -2.6% decreases are not indicative of an economy that expanding.